mozilla/crlite/README.md

   crlite:0.1-generate
 ```

-See the [`test-via-docker.sh`](https://github.com/mozilla/crlite/blob/master/test-via-docker.sh) for an example.
+See the [`test-via-docker.sh`](https://github.com/mozilla/crlite/blob/main/test-via-docker.sh) for an example.

 To run in a remote container, such as a Kubernetes pod, you'll need to make sure to set all the environment variables properly, and the container should otherwise work.
-See [`containers/crlite-config.properties.example`](https://github.com/mozilla/crlite/blob/master/containers/crlite-config.properties.example) for an example of the Kubernetes environment that can be imported using `kubectl create configmap`, see the `containers` README.md for details.
+See [`containers/crlite-config.properties.example`](https://github.com/mozilla/crlite/blob/main/containers/crlite-config.properties.example) for an example of the Kubernetes environment that can be imported using `kubectl create configmap`, see the `containers` README.md for details.

 ## Tools

 *`ct-fetch`*
 Downloads all CT entries' certificates to a Firestore instance and collects their metadata.

-*`reprocess-known-certs`*
-Reprocesses all `.pem` files to update the `.pem.meta` and `.pem.known` files.
-Needed if there's
-suspected corruption from crashes of `ct-fetch`.

 *`aggregate-crls`*
 Obtains all CRLs defined in all CT entries' certificates, verifies them, and collates their results